 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 I am a sole proprietor and pride myself on paying ALOT of attention to client situations and circumstances.
 I prepare the legal instruments (wills, trusts and powers of attorney) and can prepare appropriate tax returns (federal and state) to repor...

-Practice areas & skills: Probate, Tax, Wills & Living Wills, Estate Planning, Trusts
+Practice areas & skills: Trusts, Tax, Wills & Living Wills, Probate, Estate Planning

-Practice areas & skills: Probate, Elder Law, Estate Planning, Medicaid & Medicare, Power Of Attorney
+Practice areas & skills: Trusts, Estate Planning, Guardianship, Power Of Attorney, Education

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.